simonhwk/openai-gym-experiments/README.md

 ## rl_ga_cartpole

-This project explores the use of different ML Algorithms implemented for DNN for reinforcement learning tasks in OpenAI Gym.
+Using genetic algorithms to evolve the parameters of a DNN for reinforcement learning tasks in OpenAI Gym.